smart-core-os/sc-api/docs/src/guide/README.md

 ## What is Smart Core

-Smart Core is an API, tools, and recipes for creating smart buildings.
-It is built using modern and open IT approaches to allow building users and developers to get the most out of the built environment.
+Smart Core is an open platform that connects technology systems in the built environment, enabling a consistent approach to systems integration.

 These documents describe the API of Smart Core.